CommWebTeam/gen_dw_format/table_formatter/README.md

     - example: '&lt;table style="width:400px">'
 - caption: a string for the caption tag for the table, an empty string if there is no caption.
     - example: '&lt;caption>Caption text here.&lt;/caption>'
+- thead: an object containing the following properties:
+    - attr: a string for the thead tag itself, including its attributes.
+        - example: '&lt;thead>'
+    - open_tag_ind: an integer for the row index that the opening &lt;thead tag appears at (i.e. the number of tr tags before thead); -1 if it doesn't exist.
+        - example: if &lt;thead is before any &lt;tr tags, then the index is 0.
+    - close_tag_ind: an integer for the row index that the closing &lt;/thead tag appears at; -1 if it doesn't exist.
+        - example: if there are 5 &lt;tr rows from &lt;table to &lt;/thead, then the index is 5.
+- tbody: an object with the same properties as thead, but for tbody tags.
+- tfoot: an object with the same properties as thead, but for tfoot tags.
 - rows: an array of the table's rows.
 Each row in the array of rows is an object containing the following properties:
     - attr: a string for the tr tag itself, including its attributes.
         - example: '&lt;tr style="width:400px">'
     - cells: an array of the row's cells.
         - example: ['&lt;th>Header cell&lt;/th>', '&lt;td>Content cell 1&lt;/td>', '&lt;td>Content cell 2&lt;/td>']

-This makes the overall array a triple nested array, e.g. a single array might be represented as so:
+This makes the overall array of tables -> rows -> cells a triple nested array, e.g. a single array might be represented as so:
-- [Table One: Caption, [Row 1: [Cell 1a, Cell 2a], Row 2: [Cell 2a, Cell 2b]],
+- [Table One: caption / thead / tbody / tfoot, [Row 1: [Cell 1a, Cell 2a], Row 2: [Cell 2a, Cell 2b]],
-- Table Two: Caption, [Row 1: [Cell 1a]],
+-  Table Two: caption / thead / tbody / tfoot, [Row 1: [Cell 1a]],
 -  Table Three: ...]

 Each table array accounts for rowspan and colspan.
 For example, suppose that in the 2nd row, (2, y), the 1st cell spans three columns, so (2, 1) contains a value, but (2, 2) and (2, 3) are just spans of (2, 1).
 Then, if you apply a function on the 3rd column, (x, 3), the function will see that the 3rd column in the 2nd row (2, 3) is just a placeholder, so it will NOT edit any cells in the 2nd row.